What Does Brûlée Taste Like?

 What does brûlée taste like?
 This question sparks curiosity for anyone unfamiliar with this iconic dessert.
-Brûlée, often referring to crème brûlée, combines creamy custard with a caramelized sugar topping, creating a balance of textures and flavors that is truly unique.
+Brûlée, typically referring to crème brûlée, features a creamy custard base with a caramelized sugar topping, offering a distinctive contrast of textures and flavors.
 Whether you are new to this dessert or already a fan, understanding what brûlée tastes like adds a new layer of appreciation.

 The Unique Flavor of Crème Brûlée